-Textiles: Students will learn professional standards of construction and finishing and apply these techniques by producing a container or bag.
-Students will be able to make more individual decisions about decorative themes and methods of production using year 7 and 8 knowledge to help them.
+Textiles: Students will learn professional standards of construction and finishing and apply these techniques by producing a fashion accessory.
+Students will be able to make more independent decisions about decorative themes and methods of production using year 7 and 8 knowledge to help them.